AsbestosSurveyFinder

 Who Can Carry Out Air Testing?

 Clearance air testing after licensed removal must only be carried out by a UKAS-accredited body independent of the removal contractor.
-The analyst must hold a relevant BOHS qualification (typically P403 or P404).
+The analyst must hold BOHS P403 (surveying and sampling) or P404 (air monitoring and clearance) qualifications.
 You cannot use the same company that did the removal work to sign off on the clearance test.

 Cost of Asbestos Air Testing